buildbot/buildbot/master/docs/developer/master-worker.rst

-After the initial connection and trading of a mind (Bot) for an avatar (BuildSlave), the master calls the Bot's :meth:`setBuilderList` method to set up the proper slave builders on the slave side.
-This method returns a reference to each of the new slave-side :class:`~buildslave.bot.SlaveBuilder` objects, described below.
+After the initial connection and trading of a mind (Bot) for an avatar (BuildSlave), the master calls the Bot's :meth:`setBuilderList` method to set up the proper builders on the worker side.
+This method returns a reference to each of the new worker-side :class:`~buildslave.bot.SlaveBuilder` objects, described below.
 Each of these is handed to the corresponding master-side :class:`~buildbot.process.workerforbuilder.WorkerForBuilder` object.